ecrhoads/InfrastructureAsCode-Lab/Readme.md

  <add key="database" value="ToDoList"/>
  <add key="collection" value="Items"/>
  ```

  5. Update the "endpoint" with the CosmosDB URI copied earlier in this lab, and update the "authKey" with the CosmosDB Primary Key copied earlier in this lab.

- 6. We are going to add functionality to display incomplete items in the 'todo list application'.
+ 6. That takes care of wiring up interaction with Azure Cosmos DB, now we are going to add functionality to display incomplete items in the 'todo list application'.
 Copy and paste the following code anywhere within the DocumentDBRepository class:

  ```
  public static async Task<IEnumerable<T>> GetItemsAsync(Expression<Func<T, bool>> predicate)